thimotio/ExpertSystem/README.md

 # Objective
-Develop a simple expert system with fuzzy logic control to a generic Iron Ore Froth Flotation process and test with a CSV data file.
+Develop a simple expert system with fuzzy logic control to a generic Iron Ore Froth Flotation process and test.
 The Fuzzy control should acts on reagents and froth level to obtain quality goals and cost reduction.